andylolu2/cuda-mnist/docs/blog.md

 ### Parallel-K reduction

-In cases where $M$ and $N$ are small, we might only have a few thread blocks.
-For example in my implementation, I chose the thread block partition size to be $(M', N') = (128, 256)$.
-If the original problem size has $M \leq 128$ and $N \leq 256$, we will only have one thread block.
-This is an issue because each thread block can only execute in one **Streaming Multiprocessor** (SM) but most GPUs have multiple SMs.
-For example, my RTX 2060 has 30 SMs.
-This means that we are only using $\frac{1}{30}$ of the GPU's compute power!
+In cases where $M$ and $N$ are small, we might only have a few threadblocks.
+For example in my implementation, I chose the threadblock partition size to be $(M', N') = (128, 256)$.
+If the original problem size has $M \leq 128$ and $N \leq 256$, we will only have one threadblock.
+This is an issue because each threadblock can only execute in one SM and so we are only utilising a fraction of the GPU's compute power!
+(For example, my RTX 2060 has 30 SMs)

 In cases where $K$ is large (even though $M$ and $N$ are small), we can utilise more parallelism by doing **parallel-K reduction**.
-Recall that in *serial*-K reduction, each thread block iterates over the following sum:
+Recall that in *serial*-K reduction, each threadblock iterates over the following sum:

 $$
 C_{i,j} = \sum_{k=1}^{K/K'} A_{i,k} B_{k,j}
 $$

 and accumulates the intermediate results into $C_{i,j}$.
-In parallel-K reduction, we instead assign each thread block to only compute *one element of the sum* (i.e. $A_{i,k} B_{k,j}$).
-This allows us to increase the number of thread blocks by a factor of $K/K'$, thus utilising more SMs.
+In parallel-K reduction, we instead assign each threadblock to only compute *one element of the sum* (i.e. $A_{i,k} B_{k,j}$).
+This allows us to increase the number of threadblocks by a factor of $K/K'$, thus utilising more SMs.

-The caveat is that now, we need to *allocate more memory* to store the results from each thread block, and *invoke a second kernel* to perform a final reduction over the partial results to get $C_{i,j}$.
+The caveat is that now, we need to *allocate more memory* to store the results from each threadblock, and *invoke a second kernel* to perform a final reduction over the partial results to get $C_{i,j}$.

 ### Software pipelining

 Normally, CUDA hides the latency of memory accesses by scheduling other warps to execute while a warp is waiting for data.
 This requires us to have enough warps to mask the latency.

 However, the number of warps is typically relatively small when doing GEMM.
-This is because the number of warps is limited by $\frac{\text{Number of registers per thread block}}{\text{Number of registers per warp}}$, and for GEMM we use a lot of registers per warp to hold as much data as possible.
+This is because the number of warps is limited by $\frac{\text{Number of registers per threadblock}}{\text{Number of registers per warp}}$, and for GEMM we use a lot of registers per warp to hold as much data as possible.
 As a result, we might not have enough warps to mask the latency.

 > The CUTLASS docs mention that *"The accumulator elements typically occupy at least half a thread's total register budget"*.